Bill Shankly: 1970 to 1974

-Liverpool were well beaten by Red Star Belgrade in the second round of the 1973–74 European Cup and lost out to Leeds in the First Division, finishing second.
+Liverpool were well beaten by Red Star Belgrade in the second round of the 1973–74 European Cup, and lost out to Leeds in the First Division, finishing second.
 In the third round of the FA Cup, Liverpool had to score a late equaliser to draw 2–2 at home against Fourth Division Doncaster Rovers but recovered to win the replay and then go all the way to the final.
 In what proved to be Shankly's last competitive game in charge, Liverpool produced a superb second half performance to defeat Newcastle 3–0 at Wembley.
+The passing move for the third goal, Keegan's second, saw the commentator exclaim: "Newcastle were undressed!
+They were absolutely stripped naked!", while Liverpool defender Phil Thompson called the match "the best display of my long time at Anfield."